cruseakshay/Notes/JAVA/NotesFromReading/OCP/1_AdvancedClassDesign.md

 The reason is that a subclass could implement that interface and the compiler wouldn’t know it.

 **Understanding Virtual Method Invocation** \
+Based on the object at runtime overriden methods from respective subclasses are called, this technique is called as Virtual Method Invocation.